Xandetds/machine-learning-introduction/notes.md

 classifications: **binary** and **multiclass**.

 The multiclass classification is the one used in chapter one, because we had three label options (species of iris).
-It is used when there are more than two.
+It is used when there are more than two of those.

 The binary classification is when we have only two possible labels, like answering a true/false question.
 An example would be a machine that identifies if an email is spam or